Yiju-Li/CV/resume_hardware.md

 ## Professional Experience

 ### Software Engineer Intern
-Shengmu Life, Chengdu, China
-2022 Summer, 10 weeks
+Shengmu Life, 2022 Summer, 10 weeks
-- Developed Wechat apps with WXHL and JavaScript, including feature creation and app stability/performance assurance.
-- Collaborated on dynamic, user-friendly Android apps using Java and Android SDK, meeting business requirements.
+Developped WeChat apps using WXHL and JavaScript, and collaborated on dynamic Android apps using Java and Android SDK.

 ### Software Engineer Intern
-UBTech, Shenzhen, China
-2021 Summer, 8 weeks
+UBTech, 2021 Summer, 8 weeks
-- Developed a web-application, utilizing JavaScript and React to enhance the product's functionality and user experience.
+Developed a web-application using JavaScript and React to improve functionality and user experience, modified components for accessibility and simplified the programming process for easier use by individuals of all ages.
-- Modified components in the programming interface to make it more approachable and accessible, particularly for young-aged children.
-- Improved the logistics of the programming process to simplify the user experience, making it easier for individuals of all ages to understand and operate the system.

 ### Quality Assurance (QA) Engineer Intern
-CloudGame, Beijing, China
-2020 Summer, 10 weeks
+CloudGame, 2020 Summer, 10 weeks
-- Designed and executed test plans, identified and reported software bugs, and worked closely with the development team to ensure a seamless user experience for the end-users.
+Designed and executed test plans, identified and resolved software bugs, and performed pressure tests to ensure a seamless and stable user experience for the product.

-- Performed pressure tests to evaluate the stability and reliability of the gaming products under heavy usage conditions.
+## Hardware Engineering Project
+*For further insight into my projects, please refer to my website by accessing the [YijuLi.info](https://yijuli.info).*
+### MIPS-inspired Microcontroller Design
+- Implemented a MIPS-inspired Instruction Set Architecture (ISA) featuring 9-bit instruction length and 16 registers.
+- Created a highly efficient and effective assembler program to translate human-readable assembly code into machine code in accordance with the ISA specification.
+- Developed the necessary control unit, ALU, and memory components for the ISA using SystemVerilog.
+- Conducted thorough testing and verification of the microcontroller design using a custom-designed testbench and Synthesized the SystemVerilog code in Quartus to demonstrate its functionality on hardware.

+### Circuit Optimizer
+- This is a project focused on optimizing Boolean functions for digital circuit design.
+- The project involved taking as input a two-level description of a Boolean function and using a range of algorithms and heuristics to simplify and minimize the function.

+### DSP System Design with VHDL
+- Implemented a hardware design of the DSP system, utilizing the VHDL hardware description language.
+- Designed and developed the required digital components, such as filters and signal processing blocks, to meet the specific requirements of the system.
+- Verified the functionality and performance of the hardware implementation through simulation and testing, ensuring the correct operation of the DSP system.